eotovic/seqprops/README.md

 ## Sequential properties - peptide representation scheme
 This package contains implementation of sequential properties representation scheme from the paper "Sequential properties representation scheme for recurrent neural network based prediction of therapeutic peptides".
+If you use this package in your work, please cite it as below or use the citation option in the side menu.

+*Otović, E., Njirjak, M., Kalafatovic, D., & Mauša, G. (2022).
+Sequential Properties Representation Scheme for Recurrent Neural Network-Based Prediction of Therapeutic Peptides.
+Journal of Chemical Information and Modeling, 62(12), 2961-2972.*

 ### Usage
 ````